-- Group 2 members per group maximum - Each member is responsible for presenting at least one of the topics. - Each member will be graded on the Oral Presentation Rubric independently- this includes non-verbal communication so ensure you have a laptop camera and microphone that works. - Each person will be responsible for submitting a Reflective Writing submission on how this assignment has impacted their perspective of youth justice and reconciliation.
+- This is an independent project. - Each presenter will be graded on the Oral Presentation Rubric this includes non-verbal communication so ensure you have a laptop camera and microphone that work. - Each presenter will be responsible for submitting a Reflective Writing submission on how this assignment has impacted their perspective of youth justice and reconciliation.